andrewbaxter/organixm/readme.md

 See `default.nix` for parameter descriptions, or in case this gets out of sync with the code (really wish Github let you import clips of source code).

-(if you have a flake or you'd like to wrap it in your own expression, you can use `pkgs.fetchFromGithub` or similar to pin a specific version)
+If you have a flake or you'd like to wrap it in your own expression, you can use `pkgs.fetchFromGithub` or similar to pin a specific version.

+If you use it with the `master.tar.gz` url as above, you'll need to `nix-store --gc` before nix will pull a new version.

 ## Preparing the installer with the initial version